rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

-In final step, you have to decide what should be rendered when nothing is fetched yet,and what should be rendered when errors occur.
+In the final step, you have to decide what should be rendered when nothing is fetched yet, and what should be rendered when errors occur.
 To solve these edge cases, you can use {{% a_blank "conditional rendering" "https://www.robinwieruch.de/conditional-rendering-react/" %}} in React.
 For the first edge case, simply check whether an `organization` is present or not.

 {{< highlight javascript "hl_lines=5 13 14 15 16 17" >}}
 class App extends Component {